-Another concurrency mechanism provided by Fortran is the do concurrent construct.
+In addition to the concurrent image mechanism, Fortran provides the do concurrent construct.
 It permits concurrent execution of the iterations of a loop within the execution of a single image.
 It does not give the user visibility or control of separate threads of execution performing the operations.
 By using this construct, the programmer asserts that there are no interdependencies between loop iterations.
 The language processor is responsible for organizing the use of threads or other mechanisms such as pipelining or the use of GPUs.

 General avoidance mechanisms for Fortran